-Important Note: While Mediasite gathers a significant amount of viewing statistics and is reasonably accurate, the completeness of the data can sometimes be influenced by certain browser configurations and online privacy tools like ad and script blockers.
-For this reason, we do not recommend using Mediasite analytics to assign a participation grade.
+Important Note: While My Media gathers a significant amount of viewing statistics and is reasonably accurate, the completeness of the data can sometimes be influenced by certain browser configurations and online privacy tools like ad and script blockers.
+For this reason, we do not recommend using My Media analytics to assign a participation grade.
 Rather, we suggest the analytics be used in a more general manner for assessing and improving online student learning in a course.

-2. Click View Analytics in the right column
+- Click the View Analytics link in the right column.

 The colors represent a Viewing Heat Index.
 Cold colors such as blue and purple denote areas that were frequently skipped.
 Neutral colors, such as green, denote normal viewing, or a single watch-through.
 Hot colors such as orange and red denote repeated viewing, meaning multiple viewers went back to watch part of the presentation again.

-Top Users allows you to see the viewing habits of individuals through their usernames.
+Top Users allows you to see the viewing habits of individuals through their user names.
 You can see approximately how long they have watched, and approximately how much of the presentation they have viewed (please remember, due to the nature of the Internet, these statistics are not always complete).
-More detailed viewing statistics can be downloaded by clicking Download Report at the top-right corner of the dashboard.
+More detailed viewing statistics can be downloaded by clicking the Download Report button at the top-right corner of the dashboard.

 Often, ten minutes is found to be the best length of time to maintain a student's interest.
 Pay attention to how you are using your time, and how the viewer may perceive that length.